 The Covid-19 pandemic’s disrupting influence on the construction industry is predicted to have long-term effects on an already high risk industry.
-The unprecedented actions taken to prevent the spread of the pandemic has had a direct impact on contractors, and might be felt for years to come.
+Moreover, the unprecedented actions taken to prevent the spread of the pandemic has had a direct impact on contractors, and might be felt for years to come.

 The dangers of risk mitigation actions